Skip Navigation

 Eighth Grade

 Eighth Graders vote at the beginning of the school year for their focus.
-Past projects included “Kindness Rocks” for Santa Rosa and Paradise, CA; schoolwide book collection with personalized bookplates benefiting “Guilianna’s Playroom” in Texas for at-risk families through “The Live Greater Foundation”; preparing bagged lunches for “Loaves and Fishes"; collection of winter items and non-perishable foods for “Dorothy’s Place” in Salinas; “Prayer Bouquets” for those battling serious illness in the SCS community; and “Walk To Serve” to benefit the “Susan G. Komen Breast Care Foundation”.
+Past projects included “Kindness Rocks” for Santa Rosa and Paradise, CA; schoolwide book collection with personalized bookplates benefiting “Guilianna’s Playroom” in Texas for at-risk families through “The Live Greater Foundation”; preparing bagged lunches for “Loaves and Fishes"; collection of winter items and non-perishable foods for “Dorothy’s Place” in Salinas; “Prayer Bouquets” for those battling serious illness in the SCS community; and “Wash to Serve” car wash to benefit the American Cancer Society, Veteran's Resouce Center in Marina, and St. Theodore (a Catholic School burned in Palisades Fire.)

 Staff

-For many years, the school staff participates in “Relay For Life”.
+For many years, the school staff has participated in “Relay For Life”.
 We honor all our family members, friends, and school community members in this outreach while raising funds for the “American Cancer Society”.

 Each year, student leaders step up and request help for communities and events close to their hearts in addition to our planned service projects.
 Past impromptu service projects have included: in-school recycling programs with money donated to adult care centers, “Save the Elephants”, “Socks for the Homeless”, Military care packages, and classroom libraries.